Xett/Software-Design-Documentation/IEEE-1016 (SDD)/IEEE-1016-Template.md

 *The Interaction viewpoint defines strategies for interaction among entities, regarding why, where, how, and at what level actions occur.*

 #### 5.10.1 Design Concerns
+*For designers.
+This includes evaluating allocation of responsibilities in collaborations, especially when adapting and applying design patterns; discovery or description of interactions in terms of messages among affected objects in fulfilling required actions; and state transition logic and concurrency for reactive, interactive, distributed, real-time, and similar systems.*

 #### 5.10.2 Design Elements
 #### 5.10.3 Examples
 ### 5.11 State Dynamics Viewpoints